STG-7/FastPagesSTG/_posts/AluminiPanelNotes.md

 - Have a better mindset to learn instead of just trying to get stuff down

 ### Are there any PBL scenarios in college computer science classes?
-- There are 2 of them, 1 in senior year
+- In college There are 2 of them, 1 in senior year
 - In college there are project based learning classes and some theory based classes
 - There are a lot of PBL exams which are fixed for computer science classes